 Just like The Storyteller and The Flip Flopper, Amanda is a visual thinker.
 She thinks in pictures, not in words.
 This not only makes her highly curious, it makes her think faster than her verbal thinking peers.

 Unfortunately for Amanda, this means she reaches boredom quickly.
 As she waits for everyone else to catch up, she searches for ways to keep her mind challenged and engaged.

 Yes, she looks like she’s daydreaming.
 But while she’s daydreaming, she is engaging (and strengthening) her gifted imagination.
 Please, whenever possible, do not discourage her!
 This type of daydreaming is actually a good thing.

 Many students like Amanda have the enviable talent of keeping multiple channels of thinking open all at once.
-In other words, don’t get in a huff when you suspect she’s not paying attention.
+In other words, when you suspect she’s not paying attention, be sure to confirm your suspicions before you get into a huff about it.
 She’s probably daydreaming AND listening to you at the same time.